Lupalop/Statesman/docs/script.md

 end
 ```

-## Command Groups
+## Functions
-Command groups, as the name implies, contain a set of commands that are executed sequentially or as the way they are ordered in the data file.
-They are usually called and executed using the `goto` command that is associated with an action.
-Conditional sections can be placed inside command groups to apply conditional behavior, but the conditional jump [`cjmp`] can also be used if you prefer that format.
-Command group section blocks can be placed either inside or outside of scenes, and their placement affects which scenes can access them.
-Command group section blocks that are outside of scenes (global) can be referenced by all scenes, while section blocks that are placed inside a scene can only be accessed by that individual scene.
-Local command group section blocks can override or replace global command groups in an individual scene's scope.
-A command group section block always starts with the `group` keyword.
+Functions contain a set of commands or instructions that are executed sequentially or as the way they are ordered in the game script.
+They are usually called and executed using the `call` command that is associated with an action.
+Conditional blocks of code can be also placed inside functions to apply conditional behavior, but the conditional jump [`cjmp`] can also be used if you prefer that format.
+Functions can be placed either outside or inside of scenes, and their placement affects which scenes can access them.
+Functions that are outside of scenes (global) can be referenced by all scenes, while functions that are placed inside a scene can only be accessed by that individual scene.
+Local functions can override or replace global functions in an individual scene's scope.
+A function block always starts with the `function` keyword.

-### Command group section block (global)
+### Function section block (global)
 ```
-group i_am_global
+function i_am_global
     print,test
     print,bored
     print,test